tldr-pages/tldr/pages/linux/type.md

 `type {{command}}`

-- Display all locations containing an executable named {{command}}:
+- Display all locations containing the specified executable:

 `type -a {{command}}`